MiguelMSandin/phylogeniesQuickStart/README.md

 If your scope was ecological, do you find any ecological pattern?
 If you performed a morphological and molecular characterization, do you find any morphological pattern?
 How is it comparing with your initial hypothesis?
 Your work now will be to find those patterns, they might or they might not agree with the previous knowledge.

 ![Integrating knowledge](https://github.com/MiguelMSandin/phylogeniesQuickStart/blob/main/resources/Figure10_examples_9.png)

-Nearly at the end, it is important to integrate the meaning of your tree in the current state of the art.
+Lastly, it is important to integrate the meaning of your tree in the current state of the art.
 What is your tree bringing to the current state of the art of your field?
 How is it comparing to the previous existing knowledge?

-And lastly, we have to understand that evolution (or diversification) is a complex process that we tend to simplify with schematic trees .
-TO COMPLETE!!
-TO COMPLETE!!
-TO COMPLETE!!

 ---

 ## Conclusion